-Videos uploaded to YouTube in July 2016 generated over 117 billion views, and music, and children-focused channels were among those with the highest view counts.
+Videos uploaded to YouTube in March 2017 generated over 160 Billion views, and music, and music-focused channels were among those with the highest view counts.
 We take a look at the most-watched YouTube channels for last month.

 According to the latest online video ranking leaderboards from Tubular, BuzzFeed's Tasty, Viral Thread, The LAD BIble, The Daily Mail, and UNILAD were some of the top video creators across the big social video platforms in March 2017.

 Digital NewFronts 2017 kicks off in a couple of weeks, and its a very different event from its launch back in 2012.
 Programmatic media buying is now king, and the advertising model for brands has changed beyond all recognition.

 How are luxury brands leveraging video, and what type of video content is working for them?
 A new study from OMD EMEA and Tubular Labs reveals vital social video insights across select sectors of the luxury industry.